tinezekis/tinezekis-site-v1/about.md

 ---
 layout: page
 title: About 'Tine
-edit_date: 2017-07-11
+edit_date: 2019-01-13
 permalink: /about/
 ---
 <p>Edited {{ page.edit_date | date: "%b %-d, %Y" }}</p>
 <p>
-  Christine ('Tine) Zekis is a Full-Stack Web Developer and recent graduate of <a target="_blank" href="http://devbootcamp.com/">Dev Bootcamp</a>, Chicago.
-She is a former math teach who believes that education is the greatest tool for social justice.
-She plans to use her education background and web development skill-set to positively impact the ed-tech industry.
+  Christine ('Tine) Zekis is Software Engineer and former math teach who believes that education is the greatest tool for social justice.
+She combines her education background and web development skill-set to champion Diversity, Equity, and Inclusion in the tech industry, while delivering clean, well-tested code.
 </p>
 <p>
-  'Tine earned her BA from Washington University in St. Louis where she majored in African & African American Studies and Psychology and minored in Music.
-She went on to receive her MEd from DePaul University in Teaching & Learning - Secondary Education with a concentration in Mathematics.
+  'Tine earned her BA from <a target="_blank" href="https://wustl.edu/">Washington University in St. Louis</a> where she majored in African &amp; African American Studies and Psychology and minored in Music.
+She went on to receive her MEd from <a target="_blank" href="https://www.depaul.edu/">DePaul University</a> in Teaching &amp; Learning - Secondary Education with a concentration in Mathematics.
+She made the change to programming in 2015, attending <a target="_blank" href="https://en.wikipedia.org/wiki/Dev_Bootcamp">Dev Bootcamp</a>, Chicago.
 </p>
 <p>
-  In her spare time, 'Tine is an avid craftswoman, specializing in crochet and cross-stitch.
-She is a lifelong learner who enjoys philosophical conversation, political debate, and stand-up comedy.
-She used to teach swing dance in Chicago and spent a couple of seasons singing Alto II with the <a target="_blank" href="https://www.stlsymphony.org/en/musicians/choruses/stlsymphony-chorus/">St. Louis Symphony Chorus</a>.
+  In her spare time...'Tine has a one-year-old daughter.
+She has no spare time.
+She used to be an avid craftswoman, specializing in crochet and cross-stitch.
+She briefly taught swing dance in Chicago and spent a couple of seasons singing Alto II with the <a target="_blank" href="https://www.stlsymphony.org/en/musicians/choruses/stlsymphony-chorus/">St. Louis Symphony Chorus</a>.
 </p>